priyanshuraj27/Video-Platform/Readme.md

 # Video Platform Backend

 This is the backend for a video platform application.
-It provides APIs for user authentication, video management, comments, likes, subscriptions,community Post and more.
+It provides APIs for user authentication, video management, comments, likes, subscriptions, and more.

 ## Tech Stack